nadza-dz/task-based-fMRI-processing-pipeline-ENIGMA-OCD/README.md

 For these analyses I have chosen to run a Bayesian equivalent of a multilevel model to investigate activation differences in cases and control using the [Bayesian Region-Based Analysis (RBA) toolbox](https://afni.nimh.nih.gov/pub/dist/doc/program_help/RBA.html) (Chen et al., 2019).
 Bayesian statistics offers several advantages over classical frequentist methods, some of which are particularly relevant for neuroimaging data like ours.First, unlike frequentist inference, which quantifies the probability of observing the data given a null hypothesis, Bayesian multilevel analysis allows us to estimate the probability of a hypothesis given the observed data.
 This means we can incorporate prior knowledge (even if limited) and combine it with the observed brain activations to compute the posterior probability that activations differ between individuals with OCD and healthy controls.
 This approach enables us to directly assess the credibility of our hypotheses.
 Second, rather than applying separate general linear models to each ROI, RBA jointly models all ROIs within a single hierarchical model.
 This approach accounts for the non-independence of brain regions within individuals, recognizing that activation patterns across regions in the same brain are more similar than those across different individuals.
 Third, because the multilevel model captures the inherent dependencies among brain regions within an individual, and individuals within a sample, it addresses the multiple comparisons problem directly.
 There is no inflation of familywise error rates, and therefore no need for post hoc correction for multiple testing.
 Finally, by using Bayesian statistics we promote full and transparent reporting of the results and eliminate pass/fail dichotomization based on (arbitrary) p-values.
 A full guide to understanding, running, and interpreting these RBA analyses, written by Aniek Broekhuizen and myself, can be found [here](https://docs.google.com/document/d/1kQ0o0olXsk6lbkQMNW7pcSoqfKZvyctM/edit?usp=sharing&ouid=117298130236953584298&rtpof=true&sd=true).

-1. Create input files for Bayesian ROI analyses.
+1. Use [`7_create_RBA_input_models.R`](scripts/7_create_RBA_input_models.R) script to create input files for Bayesian ROI analyses.
 These input files consist of extracted activation from ROIs (done above) as well as demographic and clinical variables that should be in the `RBA_input_demographics_only.csv` file above.
-Individual input files for each model are created by the `7_create_RBA_input_models.R` script.
+Individual input files for each model are created.

 #### ROI models